 How to Apply for E-visa

-To get the electronic visa, travellers have to fill out an application on the website of the Ministry of Foreign Affairs of the Russian Federation.
+To get the electronic visa, travellers have to fill out an application on the website of the Consular department of the Ministry of Foreign Affairs of the Russian Federation.

 Apply for a visa no later than 4 days before the date of entry into Russia.